Nannorrhops: Description

 It is a shrub-like clumping palm, with several stems growing from a single base.
 The stems grow slowly and often tightly together, reaching 1–2 m or more tall.
 It is a fan palm (Arecaceae tribe Corypheae), with the leaves with a long, smooth (unspined) petiole terminating in a rounded fan of 20–30 leaflets, 30–12 cm long, with a distinct glaucous blue-green to grey-green colour.

 The flowers are borne in tall, open clusters up to 3 m long at the top of the stems; it is usually dioecious with male and female flowers on separate plants.
 The fruit is a brown drupe.
 The individual stems are monocarpic, dying back to the ground after flowering, with the plant continuing growth from basal sprouts.

+Cultivation

 It is one of the hardier palms, tolerating winter frosts down to about -12 C (possibly even -20 C), though it requires very hot summers for good growth.
 It can be grown in USDA zones 6-11.
 It is occasionally grown as an ornamental plant in southern Europe and southern North America, but is not widely cultivated.